avichayyy/Deep-Neural-Networks-Calibration/README.md

 2. **Dataset Distribution and Network Calibration**: The calibration of networks appears to be particularly susceptible to variations in dataset distribution, highlighting its critical role in network performance.

 3. **Calibration Effects on Confidence Levels**: Networks often exhibit both over and under confidence, a phenomenon influenced by histogram binning.
-Implementing Iso or Histogram calibration methods has shown promise in enhancing both accuracy and calibration reliability.
+Implementing Iso or Histogram calibration methods might enhance both accuracy and calibration reliability.

 4. **Hyperparameters and Calibration**: The decision of hyperparameters can profoundly influence network calibration.
 For instance, parameters like number of epochs, batch size, and layer configurations can impact the calibration process, often requiring fine-tuning to achieve optimal performance across different datasets and conditions.